MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-general-journals.md

 ---
-title: Working with General Journals to Post Directly to G/L
+title: Working with general journals to post directly to G/L
 description: Learn about using journals to post financial transactions to general ledger accounts and other accounts, such as bank and vendor accounts.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.service: dynamics-365-business-central
 ms.topic: conceptual
-ms.date: 08/29/2023
+ms.date: 04/12/2024
 ms.custom: bap-template
 ms.search.keywords: journals, recurring, accrual, renumber, bulk-post ms.search.form: 39, 101, 102, 182, 184, 185, 201, 207, 250, 251, 253, 255, 256, 261, 262, 283, 519, 750, 751, 752, 753, 754, 755, 12409, 12410, 12411, 1290, 10101, 11400, 11402, 11403, 11405, 11300, 2000000, 2000001, 2000003, 2000020, 2000021, 2000022
 ---
-# Work with General Journals
+# Work with general journals

 Most financial transactions are posted to the general ledger through documents such as purchase invoices and sales orders.
 However, you can also process business activities such as: